October Is American Archives Month!

 What Is An Archives?
 (PDF)

-Download this two-page article, print multiple copies (preferably on a color printer), and make it available to young people who visit your repository.
+Download this one-page article, print multiple copies (preferably on a color printer), and make it available to young people who visit your repository.
 Or take it with you to distribute to students on your next career day visit!

 Event Planning Guide (PDF)

-Turn to this Guide for tips on Organizing Your American Archives Month Event, a Comprehensive Checklist for Planning Your Event, and a Sample Media Relations Timeline.
+Turn to this guide for tips on Organizing Your American Archives Month Event, a Comprehensive Checklist for Planning Your Event, and a Sample Media Relations Timeline.

 Sample Press Release (PDF)